This apple cider mimosa is a fall spin on a classic cocktail! Great for autumn parties, Thanksgiving, and more. It’s SO tasty!

 - 2 tsp sugar mixed with a tiny pinch of cinnamon (optional)

-Take a wet paper towel and run it along the rim of the glasses.
-Take the cinnamon-sugar mix in a shallow plate and turn the rim of the glasses on it till the cinnamon sugar coats it.
+Take a wet paper towel and run it along the rim of the champagne glass.
+Take the cinnamon-sugar mix in a shallow plate and turn the rim of the glass on it till the cinnamon sugar coats it.
+Repeat with the other glass.

 Take the apple cider in a jar and add a pinch of cinnamon powder to it.
 Stir.